LAHMAMI1/LAHMAMI1/README.md

       <a href="https://github.com/LAHMAMI1">
         <img src="https://komarev.com/ghpvc/?username=LAHMAMI1&&style=for-the-badge&color=1368a8">
      </div>
-<p align="center">Feel free to reach out to me at terko.oussama.2000@gmail.com or connect with me on [LinkedIn: https://www.linkedin.com/in/oussama-lahmami] if you have any questions or opportunities.
+<p align="center">Feel free to reach out to me at oussamalahmami@hotmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/oussama-lahmami if you have any questions or opportunities.
 Thank you for visiting my portfolio!</p>